Skip to main content

 "Use focused_action to [check specific condition].
 If [success condition is met],

-use declare_task_succeeded with message '[descriptive success reason]'."
+use declare_task_succeeded with message '[descriptive success reason]'.
+Otherwise, continue normally."

 Real-World Examples